preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Attach a Team Site
 *******************
 Using this option you can attach any Team Site to Omnia.
+When a Team Site is attached you can handle the site through Omnia the same way as a Team Site created through Omnia.

 Do the following:

 1. Copy the Url for the Team Site you want to attach.
 2. Go to Team Collaboration settings and click the plus.